A note to students:

 I look forward to meeting you and sharing my love of History.

-The skills you acquire from History are useful in any profession, whether you pursue a career in Liberal Arts, STEM, healthcare, a trade, or a technical field.
-History is more than just knowledge of the past.
-Studying History helps you understand the present and provides you with tools to secure a successful future.
-It sheds light on our present moment, explaining how our world—and our role in it—came to be.
-At the same time, History teaches you to think critically, ask meaningful questions, apply new knowledge, and explore new ways of thinking.
+At the same time, History provides tools to secure a better future.
+It teaches us to think critically, ask meaningful questions, and explore new ways of thinking.
 You’ll learn how to evaluate evidence, determining its value and credibility.
-This last skill is particularly important in our world of instant communication, where we have access to all kinds of information, at all times of day, from a seemingly unlimited number of sources.
-No matter your path, History prepares you to enter the future with confidence.
+This last skill is particularly important in our world of instant communication, where we have access to information at all times of day, from a seemingly unlimited number of sources.

 What will you learn?